 Ducks in a Row

-trying to organize everyone in various locations to fit their schedules
+of trying to organize everyone in various locations to fit

-the world to go around.
-Our advice is to start organzing all the other
+world to go around.
+Our advice is to start organzing all the

-people after you get our exhaust because we just run on our schedule
+other people after you get our exhaust because we just run on

 These days people have all sorts of expectations.
 They want to be loved.
 They want to be admired.
 They don't want their chrome to turn colors.
 They want "numbers".
 They want assurances.
 They want guarantees, warranties, trial periods, and return policies.
 They don't want the part, they just want everything that goes with their household baggage.
 It's all part of keeping everything nice and tidy and "best".
 Fear of rejection.
 Fear of making any decision.

 We just come in and make the best parts we can and that's all there is to it.
 The rest of the equation is too complicated.
 There are plenty of people who will assure you till hell freezes over.
 We don't have time for this.

 For those of you who do not understand that 1450 Deg F of exhaust flame front will discolor chrome don't order the parts, or just leave the bike on the trailer..or order the heat shields to cover up the underlying discoloration.
 Ceramic or chome the pipes get really hot and heat shields provide an air gap to protect and hide things....
 Melted tennis shoes, burned pants.
 Air is the perfect insulator.

 It isn't the old days anymore.
 People with $35,000.00 toys roll up in the screaming fetal position.
 Joy used to be a basket case that you could get running.
 Brave new world.